Preparing a News Open: Logo Touches

 An FX veteran's unexpected, non-linear career path, from puppetry to painting, to ILM and beyond, offers insights into the art and business of film creativity - and a killer reel.

-Feature, People / Interview
+Feature, People / Interview Tony Hudson |

-Motion Graphics | Creating Interactive Games - Cine Bingo
+Creating Interactive Games - Cine Bingo

 The team at Psychic Bunny worked on whatever interested them - perfect preparation for a job that even the client couldn't describe.
-In this Creative COW Magazine article Rick CastaƱeda gives you a behind the scenes tour of how they made cine bingo and teaches a few tips on interactive game making.
+In this Creative COW Magazine article Rick Castañeda gives you a behind the scenes tour of how they made cine bingo and teaches a few tips on interactive game making.

-Editorial, Feature
+Editorial, Feature Rick CastaƱeda |

-Motion Graphics | Media Management Nightmares?
+Media Management Nightmares?
 Game On!

 Here's how one team turns 14 hours of raw footage on the latest games into a 30-minute TV show every week, 40 times a season.
 In this Creative COW Magazine article Dustin Lau discusses some tricks for high end digital media management.

-| | MORE |
+| MORE |

 | |